Three-Day Kayak Tour on New Zealand’s Abel Tasman Coast

 Sounded perfect.
 Already this tour was off to a good start, and we hadn’t even left.

-Shortly after we started cruising the shoreline, exploring the big granite rocks, secret lagoons, and taking photos of curious fur seals that didn’t seem to mind us one bit.
+Shortly after we started cruising the shoreline, exploring the big granite rocks, and secret lagoons, and taking photos of curious fur seals that didn’t seem to mind us one bit.
 The scenery was even better in person.

 We had a relaxing day with a long lunch stop on an empty white sand beach where Kyle gave us an entertaining history lesson about the area.